 It’s designed to be simple and fast.
-Simply push the orange cap down to broach the bottle and twist the bottle onto the Numnuts device.
+Simply give the orange cap a 1/4 twist then push the orange cap down to broach the bottle and twist the bottle onto the Numnuts device.

 To prime, open the tool lightly and press the plunger 2-3 times until you see the fluid chamber fill up.

 Watch how it works with the Numnuts applicator here give

 At the point of assembly, we run each QCC through a test exercise to check it’s fit for purpose before it is attached to a NumOcaine bottles and distributed.
 We do this with the QCC’s to ensure success on the field.